Everyone is talking about context engineering.

 Context engineering alone does not define product correctness.
 You can add evals, test harnesses, and structured output validation — and those help — but they verify that the model followed instructions well.
 They don't verify that the instructions were worth following.
 Without upstream intent, you're testing execution quality, not product quality.

 Intent engineering bakes verification into the process.
-Because you defined outcomes, constraints, and edge cases upfront, you have something to check against.
+Because you defined outcomes, constraints, and edge cases upfront — and tied them to evidence — you have something to check against.
 Did the feature meet the success criteria?
 Did it respect the constraints?
 Did it handle the specified edge cases?
+Did it actually move the thing the evidence said was broken?

 Without intent, "did the AI do the right thing?" has no structured answer.
 You're left eyeballing outputs and hoping.
 That works for a solo developer on a weekend project.
 It does not work for a product team shipping to customers.